 Easy enough, moving on to making the top!

 This is almost the same as the seat except it has more supports in the center of it.
-So I first laid out my marks according to my build plans then set my boards in place.
+So I first laid out my marks according to my Converting Picnic Table DIY Plans then set my boards in place.
 Once I confirmed that it all looked equal I attached them in place.

 Ok almost done.
 Now on to the arm assembly.

 I first cut the two pieces that make up the bottom and the front of the arm then used my Triton Superjaws to join them together.
 It’s worth noting that I first only used wood glue and screws here but later came back and added some dowels to reinforce the joint some.

 Once that was put together, I added a strap hinge.
 This is the part that will allow the bench to convert into the table by folding up.